Eliphas Buffett House

-The Eliphas Buffett House is a historic house located at 159 West Rogues Path in Cold Spring Harbor, Suffolk County, New York.
+The Eliphas Buffett House is a historic house located at 159 West Rogues Path in Huntington, Suffolk County, New York.

 Description and history

 It consists of a two-story, three-bay-wide main structure built in about 1835, with a one-story, three-bay-wide east wing built in about 1800.
 The 1835 main structure is representative of the Greek Revival style.
 It features two elongated decorative brick chimneys and gable dormers.
 It is a representative example of a large, upper-income single-family dwelling along Huntington's north shore.
 Also located on the property are a contributing barn and shed and the Buffett family cemetery.

 It was added to the National Register of Historic Places on September 26, 1985.